These questions remain unanswered after video exposed police beating Tyre Nichols

 Finally, at 9.02pm, an ambulance arrives and takes him to hospital where he died three days later.

 Memphis Fire Department said last week that two of its employees who were involved in Nichols’ “initial patient care” had been relieved of their duties pending an investigation.
-Their identities have not been released.
+Their identities were not released.

+On Monday, the department confirmed that three officials – two of its EMTs and a lieutenant – had been fired over their response that day.

+Robert Long, JaMichael Sandridge and Lt Michelle Whitaker were found to have violated multiple department policies and protocols, the fire department said.

 Will anyone else be criminally charged?